How to use five years separation as the grounds for divorce

-There are five ‘facts’ in English and Welsh law that you can rely upon to prove your marriage or civil partnership has broken down past the point of repair.
-The definitions of these facts can be confusing, this blog explains what the five years separation fact is and how to use it for divorce (for marriages) or dissolution (for civil partnerships).
+There are five ‘grounds’ in English and Welsh law that could be relied upon to prove your marriage or civil partnership has broken down past the point of repair.
+Definitions of these facts can be confusing; this blog explains what the five years separation ground for divorce is and how it was used for divorce or dissolution (for civil partnerships).

-How to submit for divorce using five years separation?
+Applying for divorce using the five years separation rule

 How is ‘five years separation’ defined in England and Wales?